Citizens Upgrades Iovance Biotherapeutics (IOVA)

 What are Other Shareholders Doing?

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 10,464K shares representing 2.64% ownership of the company.
-In its prior filing, the firm reported owning 8,652K shares , representing an increase of 17.32%.
-The firm decreased its portfolio allocation in IOVA by 44.26% over the last quarter.

-Goldman Sachs Group holds 8,608K shares representing 2.17% ownership of the company.
+Goldman Sachs Group holds 8,608K shares representing 2.09% ownership of the company.
 In its prior filing, the firm reported owning 6,576K shares , representing an increase of 23.61%.
 The firm increased its portfolio allocation in IOVA by 65.96% over the last quarter.

+Long Focus Capital Management holds 8,600K shares representing 2.09% ownership of the company.
+In its prior filing, the firm reported owning 9,117K shares , representing a decrease of 6.01%.
+The firm decreased its portfolio allocation in IOVA by 5.51% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.